top of page

 I didn’t expect much, and could not order a mix of black and white carrot cake so I went for the white since it’s “homemade”, let’s try his skill….
 When I brought the funnily fried carrot cake to the table, and waited for my friend who was in the Q. His brother, and another friend, were staring at me in disbelief.
 Apparently, this is so popular, sometimes people would place their order, go to the market to buy groceries, and returned to wait for the order to be filled!
 I was in luck, just 3 ahead of me then!

 I couldn’t resist, didn’t wait for Chin to return with the noodles and started tucking in.
 The carrot cake was delicious.
 Fried with chilli flakes all over, it is not spicy at all, with the chilli just about adding some taste and excitement.
-The cake itself was soft but solid to the bite, smooth and tasty; the egg fried beautifully like a smooth scrambled egg without the scrambling or milk; and there were lots of pickled turnips!
+The cake itself was soft but solid to the bite, smooth and tasty; the egg fried beautifully like a smooth scrambled egg without the scrambling or milk; and there were lots of carrot pieces sticking out, as well pickled turnips!
 Munchy munch!

 The entire plate of carrot cake was filled with the very well fried smooth egg.
 This carrot cake is so wonderful I wasn’t sure which part I liked best, the egg, the cake, the pickled turnips, or the chilli flakes.
 Each item was in abundance to create a delicious mix.
 You got to give it a try!